-- Private school indication of "disagreement" on the Affirmation of Consultation form signed by the private school triggers the dispute resolution process. - Step 1: Informal settlement conference, attempting to resolve the dispute with technical assistance from MDE experts. - Step 2: Formal Complaint and Response. - Step 3: Consideration and written decision by Ombudsman. - Step 4: Appeals are possible.
+- Private school indication of "disagreement" on an Affirmation of Consultation form (Plan or Transfer), or other private school complaint concerning equitable services, triggers the dispute resolution process. - Step 1: Informal settlement conference, attempting to resolve the dispute in an OFP-moderated setting (virtual meeting, etc.). - Step 2: Formal Complaint and Response. - Step 3: Consideration and written decision by Ombudsman. - Step 4: Appeals are possible.